Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Power banks and lithium batteries

-The DGCA’s November 11, 2025 advisory makes power bank rules among the strictest in the world.
-All lithium-ion power banks must travel in cabin baggage only — never checked.
+Power bank rules on Indian flights are strict.
+All lithium-ion power banks must travel in cabin baggage only, never checked.
 Devices up to 100 Wh need no approval; 100-160 Wh require airline approval; anything above 160 Wh is banned.

 Pet travel policy